Venly/arkane-connect/src/connect/README.md

 This call makes sure that the user has an Arkane master pincode and at least one wallet necessary for the third party app.

 ## Full integration example
-Below you can find a full example of how setting up ArkaneConnect might look like.
+Below you can find a full example of how setting up Arkane Connect might look like.
 We also made an [example project](https://github.com/ArkaneNetwork/Arketype) as a more complete example.
 ```javascript
 let authenticated = false;